 Strategies to Help When Children Make Reading Errors

-This post follows on from my Guide to Reading with Children.
+This post follows on from the post A Guide to Reading with Children.
 You will find strategies on how you can positively support your children when they make reading mistakes.

 Learning to read involves multiple skills that all need practice.
 This includes word recognition, fluency, comprehension and enthusiasm.
 A parent’s role is to support their child’s reading in a less pressurised environment and build their motivation and interest.
 If parents can practise reading at home, this gives the teacher more time to teach.